sebashtioon/BetterReplay/README.md

 # Credits

+[Metalit](https://github.com/Metalit) for making the original Replay mod

 [NSGolova](https://github.com/NSGolova) for making the BeatLeader format and recorder, buggy as it may be

 [Fern](https://github.com/Fernthedev) for the original version of Hollywood, the renderer

 [Sc2ad](https://github.com/Sc2ad) and the rest of the Quest modding people

+## Building

+# 1. Make your changes in the source files.

+# 2. Open a terminal in the project root.

+# 3. Rebuild the .so library:
+pwsh ./scripts/build.ps1

+# 4. Update the .qmod file (if you changed metadata like version, name, or cover image):
+pwsh ./scripts/createqmod.ps1

+# 5. Replace the old mod in your Quest/PC mods folder with the newly generated .qmod file.

+# 6. Launch the game and test your changes.

+# Note: You only need to re-run CMake or change build configurations if you add new source files or alter build settings.
+For most tweaks, steps 3–5 are enough.